Trusted WordPress tutorials, when you need them most.

 You can also delete individual entries or click the view button to see all data stored for that entry.

-With WPForms, you get full control over which forms can store user data.
-You can disable user details to be stored for each individual form.
+With WPForms, you have full control over which forms can store user data.
+You can also disable the storage of user details for each individual form.

 First, you’ll need to go to WPForms » Settings from your WordPress dashboard and scroll down to the ‘GDPR’ section.